Loading…

 What does “queueing” mean?

-When you send an API call to trigger a broadcast, we put it that broadcast in a queue.
+When you send an API call to trigger a broadcast, we put that broadcast in a queue.
 When it reaches the front, we start creating and sending messages or storing drafts depending on the sending behaviour you’ve selected.
 When it finishes, it drops out of the queue!

-Why can’t I add delays and/or time windows?
-The idea behind API Triggered Broadcasts is to send one message to many people quickly or immediately, in response to an API call or a recent change.
-For that reason, we haven’t added delays or time windows to the first iteration of the feature.
-That said, if you have a specific use case that necessitates time windows or delays in your Broadcast, please let us know!
+With API-triggered broadcasts, you’re meant to send one message to many people quickly or immediately in response to an API call or a recent change.
+For that reason, we haven’t added delays or time windows to the feature.
+That said, if you have a specific use case that necessitates time windows or delays in your broadcast, please let us know!

-How many people can I message with a single API Triggered Broadcast call?
 There is no limit.
 You can pre-define a segment within Customer.io with the profiles you wish to message, or host a data file containing all profiles you wish to have messaged.
-For more on how hosting a data file works, click here.

 Copied to clipboard!